-If you are a member of the media and are interested in doing a story on WISR please contact WISR President, Dr. John Bilorusky, 510-655-2830, email@example.com
+If you are a member of the media and are interested in doing a story on WISR please contact WISR President, Dr. John Bilorusky, 510-655-2830 (vm), firstname.lastname@example.org

-Listed below are some articles that have previously appeared about WISR in the news, as well as an overview flyer about WISR.
+Listed below are some articles that have previously appeared about WISR in the news.